 • 100/300/100 liability with a $500 comprehensive and collision deductible: $2,404

-Your exact rate varies depending on many factors, ranging from the insurance company you choose to where you live, the coverage limits you want, and the deductible you select.
+Your exact rate varies depending on many factors, including the insurance company you choose, where you live, the coverage limits you want, and the deductible you select.

-See the table below to see how much car insurance costs for males vs. females at various coverage levels in each state.
+The table below shows the cost of car insurance for males vs. females at various coverage levels in each state.

 Annual average car insurance rates for 22-year-olds